open-mmlab/mmengine/docs/en/advanced_tutorials/model_analysis.md

 # Model Complexity Analysis

-We provide a tool to help the complexity analysis for the network.
+We provide a tool to help with the complexity analysis for the network.
 We borrow the idea from the implementation of [fvcore](https://github.com/facebookresearch/fvcore) to build this tool, and plan to support more custom operators in the future.
-Currently, it provides the interfaces to compute "parameter", "activation" and "flops" of the given model, and supports print the related information layer-by-layer in terms of network structure or table.
+Currently, it provides the interfaces to compute "parameter", "activation" and "flops" of the given model, and supports printing the related information layer-by-layer in terms of network structure or table.
 The analysis tool provides both operator-level and module-level flop counts simultaneously.
 Please refer to [Flop Count](https://github.com/facebookresearch/fvcore/blob/main/docs/flop_count.md) for implementation details of how to accurately measure the flops of one operator if interested.

 ## What's FLOPs